danielsantiago1230/react-junior-prep/coding-exercises/exercise-3-to-do-list/README.md

 This is a simple to-do list application implemented using React.
 It allows users to add tasks, mark them as complete, and filter tasks based on their completion status.

+### Before

+The code for this application includes comments that explain how it works.
+You can follow the comments to understand the implementation.
+The `TodoList` component can be found in the `src/components/TodoList` directory.
+To see an example of the application, run `npm start`.

 ### Implementation

 To implement this application, follow these steps: